 What motivates students to learn in a high school mathematics classroom and how can we use their motivations to create a better learning environment?

 Bettice, Kristen, "Student Motivation in the High School Mathematics Classroom" (2012).
 Education Senior Action Research Projects.
-Paper 2.
+2.